 - Pretentious Pronunciation: Sir Alan 'Mill-AY' Millet in the "Explorer" episode of Another Case.
 Milton mocks this for the rest of the episode: "...and then the Bay of Biscay - sorry, Biscuit...

 - Product Placement: Parodied.
 Milton's father (or, at least, one of them) was a donkey ride operator on Blackpool Beach.Milton: I think I was closest to Cillit Bang Stain Remover Removes Stubborn Stains.
 I used to call him Cillit Bang Stain Remover for short, and every day we marched up and down the sands with "Cillit Bang" printed proudly on his side.Mrs Truly-Barrington: So you had sponsorship?Milton: Sponsorship?
 Bother!

 - Rule of Funny: Why else would Milton have an evil genetic engineer brother who creates a set of giant vegetables that Milton manages to destroy other than to set up the line "Your evil flan has failed!"?

 - Not to mention the Bank of England's gold reserves being in the shape of a giant pound coin, to set up the pound dropping through the floor and someone being hit by the falling pound.

 - Running Gag: Not across the episodes, but within them.
 For example, the Mexico episode involves many instances of Milton failing to emulate the famous Zorro symbol ("That's not a Z, that's an N." "Yes.
 For I...am Norro!
 As the path to freedom is not wide; it is Norro!").

-- Sound to Screen Adaptation: Milton Jones's House of Rooms on Channel Four, based loosely on The House of Milton Jones.
+- Sound-to-Screen Adaptation: Milton Jones's House of Rooms on Channel 4, based loosely on The House of Milton Jones.